slowernews/wisdom-tldr/chapters/chapter_appendix.md

 *'You can't start the next chapter of your life if you keep re-reading the last one.'*

 You are your memory but let go your past [failures](#on-mistakes-and-failure).
 They are meant to guide you, not to define you or determine your future.
 The people who struggle most are the ones who can’t accept the incessant unfairness of life.
 They become so consumed with what should have happened, the way other people should have behaved that they become incapable of dealing with reality.

-> *'Half of the game is learning how to forget events in the past that eat away at you and cloud your reason.'*

 > *'He'd wasted most of his life thinking he'd wasted most of his life'*